V5C_Logbook

 This guide walks you through easy steps to ensure your V5C is the real deal, giving you the confidence to buy or sell a car with peace of mind.

-What is a V5C?
+What is a DVLA log book (V5C)?

 A V5C logbook is the Vehicle Registration Certificate issued by the DVLA (Driver and Vehicle Licensing Agency) in the UK.